yudaikobayashi/raspi-soundloop/README.md

 RESULT: Fail.
-I used the gpiozero.Button module to play/stop the sound loop, and it will take TOO LONG time to respond.
+I used the gpiozero.Button module to play/stop the sound loop, and it takes TOO LONG time to respond.
 Musicians are not capable to accept these kind of delay.